spacetimeki/mental-mapping-recon/notes.md

 # Lab Notes – Recon with Nmap & Amass

 This document contains structured notes from a conceptual (based on a real life) lab using Nmap and Amass.
 The goal is to understand how to visualize and interpret network structures, ports, and subdomains in a safe, controlled environment.
-To be continued?

 ---